Key Takeaways

 • Security and compliance are non-negotiable: Every platform on this list meets ESIGN Act and UETA requirements.
 Look for audit trails, encryption, and multi-factor authentication as baseline features.

-What Makes E-Signature Software Great?
+What Makes E-Signature Software Worth Using in 2026?

 Document Security and Legal Compliance